 A simple kitchen cabinet organizer can help keep unruly pans, lids, and cutting boards at bay, both increasing your usable storage space and making it way easier to find the piece you’re actually looking for.

-#12 – Install lightweight, expandable shelves in the cabinets for a more efficient use of space.
+#12 – Install lightweight, expandable shelves in the cabinets for more efficient use of space

 Expandable, stackable shelves are a great option if you find yourself struggling to organize unlike items together.
 Try putting some of these in your RV cupboards to easily stack things like dishes and condiments, or toiletries and cleaning products.